GLOBAL MARKETS-Global stocks steady, U.S. Treasury yields rise as recession worries persist | Headlines

 GLOBAL MARKETS-Global stocks steady, U.S. Treasury yields rise as recession worries persist

-MSCI's gauge of stocks in 50 countries across the globe were up just 0.04%.
+MSCI's gauge of stocks in 50 countries across the globe shed 0.07%.
 Overnight in Asia, MSCI's broadest index of Asia-Pacific shares outside Japan closed 0.07% lower, while Japan's Nikkei lost 0.01%.
-U.S. Treasury yields edged higher as encouraging data from U.S. retail giants suggested the U.S. Federal Reserve has room to further raise rates to cool inflation.
-Benchmark 10-year Treasury yields were at 2.844% from 2.791% on Monday On Wall Street, the benchmark S&P 500 and the Dow reversed earlier losses and were trading higher, with stocks in consumer discretionary, financials and consumer staples leading the rebound.
+U.S. Treasury yields edged higher as encouraging data from U.S. retail giants suggested the Fed has room to further raise rates to cool inflation.
+Benchmark 10-year Treasury yields were at 2.8222% from 2.791% on Monday On Wall Street, the Dow reversed earlier losses and was trading higher, with stocks in consumer discretionary, consumer staples, and healthcare leading the rebound.
+Benchmark S&P 500 was flat in afternoon trading.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)